 Hydrants are not available at this site due to its rural location.
-Instead, fire water will be supplied from one 20 kL water tank near the entrance of the site, and one additional 20 kL at the BESS installation.
+Instead, fire water will be supplied from one 20 kL water tank near the entrance of the site, and one additional 20 kL at each of the five BESS installations.
 This provides sufficient water for filling six response tanker units twice (each with a capacity of 4,000 L).
 Additionally, these tanks will supply the firewater sprinkler suppression system of the BESS units.